deepdivewithai/deepdivewithai/README.md

 Here are some aspects of my background and interests that may be helpful in understanding my professional profile:

+Bit'bout myself: I am a highly motivated and detail-oriented individual with a passion for continuous learning and self-improvement.
+I am a quick learner and have a strong work.

 🔭 I’m currently working on building a natural langauge processing model to predict customer reviews for a telecom company.

 🌱 I’m currently learning about deep learning techniques and natural language processing.